-- The dive site is a bit of distance (500 metres) from the car park and it is quite a strenuous walk. one also needs to get down a set of 6 to 7 stairs to go under the bridge.
-The gear has to be worn and be carried to the dive site.
+The dive site is situated at a distance of 500 meters from the car park, requiring a somewhat strenuous walk.
+Additionally, there is a descent involving 6 to 7 stairs to pass under the bridge.
+Carrying and wearing the gear is necessary for reaching the dive site.

 - Dive site: Open (Sea).